henrikju/resolve/README.md

 For details see the wiki.
 Current default modes:

-- 'standard_resolve': standard extended sources prior only (link paper).
+- 'resolve': standard extended sources prior only (link paper).
 Full gridding and many changes between visibility and image space.
 In principle accurate but very slow.
 Bright point sorces will cause a problem and possibly be smoothed out

-- 'standard_uncertainty': calculate an approximate posterior uncertainty for a given reconstructed image.
-Stand-alone uncertainty calculation.
-Last image needs to be specified by hand in /configuration/parameters/standard_uncertainty.cfg.

-- 'fastresolve': standard extended sources prior only (link paper).
+- 'resolve_fast': standard extended sources prior only (link paper).
 Uses the fastresolve approximation to speed up computation time (uo to a few 100 times faster).
 Bright point sorces will cause a problem and possibly be smoothed out.

+- 'standard_resolve': runs first fastresolve to obtain a good starting guess for a follow up, more accurate Resolve reconstruction.
+Conceptionally similar to classical major-minor cycles in CLEAN imaging.
+Should be the "standard blind" choice.

-- 'fastresolve_uncertainty': calculate an approximate posterior uncertainty for a given reconstructed image while using the fastresolve approcimation.
+- '*_uncertainty': calculate an approximate posterior uncertainty for a given reconstructed image for the given setup in '*'.
 Stand-alone uncertainty calculation.
-Last image needs to be specified by hand in /configuration/parameters/fastresolve_uncertainty.cfg.
+Last image needs to be specified by hand in

-- 'fastresolve_resolve': runs first fastresolve to obtain a good starting guess for a follow up, more accurate Resolve reconstruction.
-Conceptionally similar to classical major-minor cycles in CLEAN imaging.

-- the fastresolve modes can sped up further while using more approximations to the numerics.
-This results in evem faster but less accurate results.
-Works well in high signal-to-noise cases.
-Change the string 'fastresolve' to 'fastresolve_crude' in above modes.
+- '*_simulation': run the chosen RESOLVE mode while simulating a data set.
+This mode needs a given uv-coverage to work.

 --------------------------------------------------------------------------------------------------------------------------------